Find Your Place in the World

 The Career Exploration Series

-Every fall and IAP, CAPD hosts an institute-wide Career Exploration Series!
-This series is a collaboration between MIT departments, programs, employers, and alumni to help all students learn about the different career and graduate/professional school options available to you.
-This year’s 2023-24 series will start on September 11th.
+Every year, CAPD coordinates an institute-wide Career Exploration Series!
+This series is a collaboration between MIT departments, programs, employers, graduate/professional school representatives, and alumni to help all students learn about the different career and graduate/professional school options available to you.
+This year’s 2024-25 series will start on September 9th.

 Visit the events page on Handshake and filter by the label “career exploration series” to see all events in the series and register for the events you would like to attend.